- Fire Safety

 Training: Environmental regulations require those who generate or handle hazardous waste be trained.
 Training must take place within six months of date of hire or student involvement with hazardous waste and annually thereafter.
 Training is offered by Office of Safety.

 Container Labeling: All hazardous waste containers must be labeled at the time that waste is first placed in the container.
 Labels must include the following information.

 - the chemical name of the contents in words not abbreviations or formulas

 - the associated hazards of the waste (ex. corrosive, flammable, etc.)

 - the date that the container becomes full.

 Container Closure: Hazardous waste containers must be closed at all times during storage, except when waste is being added or removed.
 Use screw top cap containers.
 Keep containers closed.
 Regulations do not permit open funnels in waste containers except when adding waste to the container.
 Evaporation is not an acceptable disposal method for hazardous chemical waste.

-Waste Pick Up: The Safety Office picks up and disposes of waste containers.
-To have a waste container picked up, complete a copy of the "Waste Disposal Form/Manifest" and send it to the UND Safety Office, Box 9031.
-Upon receipt of the form, the Safety Office will arrange to pick up the hazardous waste container.
+Waste Pick Up: The Office of Safety picks up and disposes of waste containers.
+To have a waste container picked up, complete a copy of the "Waste Disposal Form/Manifest" and send it to the Office of Safety, Stop 9031.
+Upon receipt of the form, the Office of Safety will arrange to pick up the hazardous waste container.
 It may take several days to arrange a waste pick up.